telly-llc/what-is-telly/README.md

 ### How can I opt in or out of a single project's telemetry?

-You can opt in or out of a single project's telemetry using the telly CLI methods:
+You can opt in or out of a single project's telemetry using the Telly CLI methods:
  * Opt in: `python3 -m telly optin [project-uuid]`
  * Opt out: `python3 -m telly optout [project-uuid]`